knative/specs/test-plan/eventing/event-delivery-conformance.md

 ### [Output]

-Output must contain exactly 4 entries for the received events that contain this EventInfo:
+The output must contain exactly 4 entries for the received events that contain this EventInfo:

 - Event 1:
   - Kind: Rejected